lunarc/lunarc_docs/docs/getting_started/gfxlauncher.md

 ## Starting on-demand applications

 Click on **Applications** in the top left hand corner of the [LUNARC HPC desktop](../using_hpc_desktop).
 You get a pull down menu, as shown below.
-Hover over the groups on the left side of the menu.
-On the right hand side you will be shown the applications that can be started whithin this group.
+Hover over a group on the left side of the menu.
+On the right hand side you will be shown the applications that can be started in this group.
 Groups starting with **Applications** will use the launcher to start the application on a dedicated server.

  ![application pull down menu](../images/on_demand_menues.png "GfxLauncher main user interface")